 “I was diagnosed just before Christmas 2013 – the day before I put on my Santa suit for 250 of the bank’s employees and their families.
 That was a hard day,” Charley recalls.
 “When you hear the news about cancer, you think it couldn’t happen to you.
 Then you’re so anxious to get it out of your system and you’re frustrated by the wait.”

 Prostate cancer wasn’t on Charley’s radar.
 But thanks to a checkup with a trusted physician, who insisted on a biopsy after an elevated PSA (prostate-specific antigen) screening, Charley’s diagnosis was confirmed.

 Prostate cancer treatment options

 He sought a second opinion at The University of Kansas Cancer Center.
-There, he was referred to urologic oncologist Eugene Lee, MD, and urologic surgical oncologist J. Brantley Thrasher, MD.
+There, he was referred to urologic oncologist Eugene Lee, MD, and urologic oncologist J. Brantley Thrasher, MD.
 They instilled the confidence Charley needed to choose surgery.
 Dr. Thrasher did Charley’s prostatectomy with the da Vinci System®, which is similar to traditional laparoscopic surgery.
 It features a magnified 3D high-definition vision system and enables surgeons to operate with enhanced vision, precision, dexterity and control.